In streaming wars, Disney reaches beyond kids and families

 “It’s incumbent upon us to market it the right way to emphasize the fact that it’s not just for kids,” Disney executive Kevin Mayer said during a briefing at the company’s Burbank, California, headquarters.
 “It’s all family friendly, but everyone can enjoy this product.”

-Disney has told investors it can hook 60 million to 90 million customers within about five years as it competes for customers in a crowded streaming market dominated by Netflix Inc .
+Disney has told investors it can hook 60 million to 90 million customers within about five years as it competes for customers in a crowded streaming market dominated by Netflix Inc (NFLX.O).

 Signing up adults who do not have children at home is part of that plan.